 Electronic System for Travel Authorization (ESTA)

-To apply for the U.S Waiver Program, travellers must obtain an ESTA (Electronic System for Travel Authorization).
+To apply for the U.S Waiver Program, travelers must obtain an ESTA (Electronic System for Travel Authorization).
 The ESTA is an online application that takes about 20 minutes to complete.
 ESTA applications can be submitted at any time before travel, but it is recommended that you apply for an ESTA at least 72 hours before your trip to the U.S.

 Once you have submitted your ESTA application, you will receive a confirmation email within 72 hours.
 If your application is approved, you will be able to travel to the U.S under the VWP for up to 90 days.
 If your ESTA application is denied, you will have to apply for a visa through the U.S Embassy or Consulate in your home country.